schell/renderling.xyz/content/devlog/index.md

 This is why I love using [`rust-gpu`](https://github.com/Rust-GPU/rust-gpu).
 I just don't know how I would do this kind of debugging in GLSL or WGSL, etc.

+### HZB cull shader debugging on the CPU, naming and dispatch

 [Here's the source of the cull shader](https://github.com/schell/renderling/blob/d06d5f3058cc86fbdbe539b1450451d49ebe9d9f/crates/renderling/src/cull.rs#L23) so you can follow along.